sheybusta/loruki-website/planning/backlog.md

 - [ ] Given when user opens the website hes sees the menu.

-As an **owner** of the website I want spam protection to protect data of my clients.
+As an **account owner** of the website I want spam protection to protect data of my clients.

 - [ ] Given protection against spam demo requests.

-As an **owner** I want a logo so that my website can be easily identified.
+As an **visitor** I want a logo so that my website can be easily identified.

 - [ ] Given when the website is opened by a visitor in the browser, it should have a nice, attractive Loruki logo to recognize the website.